xrdocs/8000/_blogs/cisco-8608-architecture.md

 <b>86-MPA-24Z-M</b>
-This MPA is a Redundant MPA with a front panel consisting of 24x SFP56 ports.
+This redundant MPA supports 24x SFP56 ports.
 This MPA is a redundant MPA because it can work with to two SC with one being active and the other in standby mode.
 This MPA provides a per slot bandwidth of 1.2 Tbps.
-The QSFP56 ports can support 10/25/50G optics and can’t support any Breakout solution.
+The QSFP56 ports can support 10/25G optics and can’t support any Breakout solution.

 ![10GMPA_diagram.png]({{site.baseurl}}/images/10GMPA_diagram.png){: .full}
 Figure 22.
 86-MPA-24Z-M Datapath block diagram